rmourey26/onyx/README.md

 ## What is Onyx?

-- Onyx is a turnkey, full stack web app written in Typescript that includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more.
-Note the ZetaChain integration process began on 2-16-2024.
-Additional details on Zeta will be added soon.
-Stack details are below.
+- Onyx is a turnkey, full stack web app written in Typescript that anyone can fork, customize, and deploy on Vercel or elsewhere to have an MVP up and running in a few days or less.

-  Fork, customize, and deploy on Vercel to have your MVP up and running in a few days or less.
+- Onyx includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more.
+Note ZetaChain integration is in progress.
+For those who do not need Zetachain, clone the repo and run a 'git checkout a6bsnchO4' to obtain pre-ZetaChain Onyx that includes the stack detailed below.

 ## Stack
 - NextJS 14 App Router